zbrookle/avionix/README.md

 # Usage

-With avionix you can, build with the typical kubernetes components
+With avionix, you can build with the typical kubernetes components

 ## Simple Example